 The ultimate guide to buying a home in your 20s

 But is this move right for you, too?
 More importantly, can you afford it?
-Let’s break it down.Ready to buy a home?
-Start here.
-(Apr 26th, 2019)
+Let’s break it down.

 Benefits of buying a home in your 20s

-Homeownership also means:
+Homeownership also helps 20-somethings because it means:

-• More control to customize the property — Forget “accent” walls.
-Paint, upgrade, renovate and do whatever you want to your home once you own it.
+- More control to customize the property — Forget “accent” walls.
+Paint, upgrade, renovate and do whatever you want to your home once you own it

-• Great credit — Getting a mortgage loan at a young age can help you establish a solid credit history, which means a good credit score and ample financial opportunities later on.
+- Great credit — Getting a mortgage loan at a young age can help you establish a solid credit history, which means a good credit score and ample financial opportunities later on

-You’ll also likely save on monthly costs.
-Rents have been skyrocketing in most major cities in recent years, with the average mortgage payment coming in well under the average rent.
-You also have the option of renting your property on Airbnb or other similar sites to make extra cash as needed.
+Finally, you have the option of renting your property on Airbnb or other similar sites to make extra cash as needed.